 When something very important happens, Yu tries to avoid it.
 On the night she earned the title of Youth Poet, Yu said she knew it was happening, so she asked her mom if they could go to Sam’s Club instead.

-Yu has come a long way since writing her first poem back in sixth grade, which was five pages long.
-But she found passion in visual arts before poetry, winning multiple Scholastic Art awards.
-She said every essay she wrote in elementary school was just three sentences and a doodle.
+Yu has come a long way since writing her first poem, which was five pages long, in the sixth grade.
+But before poetry, she found passion in visual arts, winning multiple Scholastic Art awards.

 "I'm more of a visual learner because I was better at drawing before I was better at writing," she said.
 "And I think, maybe, some component of art transferred onto poetry."

-In her freshman year, Yu joined Lincoln East’s Slam Poetry club.
+In her freshman year of high school, Yu joined Lincoln East’s Slam Poetry club.
 By senior year, she was president of the Asian American Pacific Islander Heritage Club, Art Club and more.
-She also teaches art to kids at the Lincoln Chinese Academy on weekends.
-Yu’s English teacher and Slam Poetry Club sponsor, Tina Le, saw her drive for enriching Asian American creatives and read her poetry.
-Le encouraged Yu to apply to be Nebraska’s first state youth poet laureate.
+On weekends, she also teaches art to kids at the Lincoln Chinese Academy.
+Tina Le, Yu’s English teacher and Slam Poetry Club sponsor, saw her drive for enriching Asian American creatives.
+Reading her poetry, Le encouraged Yu to apply to be Nebraska’s first Youth Poet Laureate.

 "When she first started, she was kind of afraid of sharing her poetry with others," Le said.
 "Poetry is a very personal thing.
-And so the fact that she was willing to share her work with others, in this very public way, shows a lot of growth in that, and I'm really proud of her for taking that step."
+The fact that she was willing to share her work with others, in this very public way, shows a lot of growth in that, and I'm really proud of her for taking that step."

 Though Mason wasn’t a judge, he has seen Yu perform.